nadime15/sail-riscv/DEBUG_README.md

 ## Helpful commands (Telnet)

-Here are a few usuful commands:
+Here are a few useful commands:

+Stops polling even when OpenOCD is in debug mode, greatly reducing unnecessary messages and log output.

 ```bash
 $ poll off
 ```

-Stops polling even when OpenOCD is in debug mode, greatly reducing unnecessary messages and log output.

 Shows information about all available harts